How does My Community Cares in Louisiana build strong neighborhoods that keep families together?

 While each parish and neighborhood took their own unique approach to implementing MCC, there are key tenets that ground the initiative across all of the communities.
 These include:

-• Coordination across sectors and organizations: MCC focuses on building relationships, improving coordination, and addressing gaps among nonprofits and government agencies.
-MCC aims to create linkages between families and professionals to community-based prevention services and supports, and leverage the strengths and assets of communities.
+- Coordination across sectors and organizations: MCC focuses on building relationships, improving coordination, and addressing gaps among nonprofits and government agencies.
+MCC aims to create connections between families and professionals to community-based prevention services and supports, and leverage the strengths and assets of communities.

 Ask, don’t tell

 Parish teams solicit the voices of community members in a number of ways.
 Each parish hosts multiple listening circles with parents who have lived experience with child welfare, alumni of foster care, and foster parents to ask them about their personal experiences and what would have helped families avoid involvement with the system.
 They review specific removal cases and brainstorm ways those parents could have been supported differently.
 This information is shared with the child protection agency.
-Each parish also convenes community conversations with residents to present data on child welfare involvement in their local area, find out who they turn to and trust to get needs met, and discuss gaps in services and what children and families in their neighborhoods need to be safe and stable.
+Each parish also convenes community conversations with residents in priority zip codes and neighborhoods to discuss data on measures of child and family well-being utilizing the Casey Community Opportunity Map and other child welfare data in their local area.
+In these meetings, residents interpret data, talk about who they turn to and trust to get needs met, and discuss gaps in services and what children and families in their neighborhoods need to be safe and stable.
+Residents decide what the data about their community means and how to use the data.

 I believe that children are meant to be with their parents.
 We need more people out there doing whatever it takes to keep families together.